Young European Leadership: History

-Following the 2011 Y8 and Y20 Summits held in Paris, France, the initiative "Youth AEGIS" was founded by Radoslav Šoth.
-Its main goal was to recruit the delegates of the European Union for the next editions of the Y8 and Y20 Summits.
-After a change in leadership in 2012, the initiative was renamed Young European Leadership and developed into an organization.
-The new association was legally established in Brussels as an AISBL (international non-profit organization) the year after, in February 2013.
-The Co-Founders were Tillmann Heidelk (President), Flóra Rétvalvi as Vice President, Jeroen Stevens as Secretary General and Treasurer, and Radoslav Šoth as member.
-Diana Carter was also part of the organization from the beginning.

-Since 2020, Young European Leadership has expanded its digital activities, including through hosting regular "Thursday Night Live" segments on its social media platforms.

-Main aim of the organisation is to help and empower young youth so that they can bring change in the local community, through prospective measures.
+Young European Leadership was founded in Brussels in 2013 with the main goal of recruiting the delegates of the European Union for future Y8 and Y20 Summits.
+The Co-Founders were Tillmann Heidelk (President), Flóra Rétvalvi (Vice President), Diana Carter (Secretary General), Jeroen Stevens (Treasurer), and Radoslav Šoth as a co-founding non-board member.
+The organization has since expanded its size and scope to handle several more conferences and events on a yearly basis, including hosting its own YEL Annual Summit and being a large European youth representative at the annual UNFCCC.
+Since 2024, YEL has been part of the EU Stakeholders Group, placing it among the top 40 youth organizations in the European Union.
+The organization has begun to focus its specialization on foreign affairs and European foreign policy since 2024, focusing its efforts on increasing the voice of youth in Europe's external politics and in representing Europe and European youth overseas.

 Current Activities

 Young European Leadership aims to empower youth by providing them with high-level leadership development opportunities and to connect young people with decision-makers in the European Union and abroad.
-The organization trains young Europeans in leadership skills including public speaking and negotiation skills, and organizes a number of delegations and events to achieve this aim.
+The organization recruits and trains young Europeans in leadership skills including public speaking and negotiation skills, and organizes a number of delegations and events to achieve this aim.

 Y7 and Y20 Summits

 The Youth Seven (Y7) and Youth Twenty (Y20) Summits – formerly G8 and G20 Youth Summits – are international youth conferences.

-The Y7 and Y20 Summits are the official Group of Seven (G7) and Group of Twenty (G20) youth events.
-Young adults aged 18 to 29 are encouraged to provide innovative solutions to global challenges.
+The Y7 and Y20 Summits are the official Group of Seven (G7) and Group of Twenty (G20) youth engagement groups.
+Young adults aged 18 to 30 are encouraged to provide innovative solutions to global challenges.
 Their proposals are then presented to the Heads of State of all G7 and G20 countries.
+YEL is the sole organization authorized to represent the European Union at these summits.
+As part of this process, the organization engages in extensive dissemination work of the Y7 and Y20 communiques, focusing on applying its findings across the EU and EU member states.

 UNFCCC COP Delegations

-Young European Leadership organizes a high-level youth delegation to the annual United Nations Climate Change conference.